-Commercial gym setting is a great way to get a lot of experience relatively quickly, and also setting in a gym means every week you get to watch members climb your routes and problems which will help you learn much faster what works and what doesn’t.
-Through first hand experimentation, you will see how different moves, holds and angles work for different sizes and types of climbers.
+Commercial gym setting is a great way to get a lot of experience relatively quickly, and also, setting in a gym means every week you get to watch members climb your routes and problems, which will help you learn much faster what works and what doesn’t.
+Through first-hand experimentation, you will see how different moves, holds, and angles work for different sizes and types of climbers.
 This kind of learning is important to make you a more efficient, effective comp setter.
-So, basically, all setters should aspire to spend some time working in one or several commercial climbing gyms.
+So, all setters should aspire to spend some time working in one or several commercial climbing gyms.

 How do I grow as a setter?

 Make sure you climb a lot.
-Indoor and outdoor climbing at a variety of different areas will help you better understand movement and give you fresh ideas to bring back to your routesetting.
+Indoor and outdoor climbing in various areas will help you better understand movement and give you fresh ideas to bring back to your route setting.

 Finally, have patience with yourself.
-Remember that those of us 20+ years into setting are still learning about setting, and an open mind and willingness to learn is the key no matter your amount of experience.
-Climbing movement is infinite and setting is ephemeral.
+Remember that those of us 20+ years into setting are still learning about setting, and an open mind and willingness to learn is the key no matter your experience.
+Climbing movement is infinite, and setting is temporary.
 Take your time, try things, and enjoy the process!